• Skip to main content

 Here are a few different systems:

 • Passive house design – Passive house design is a very detailed system that uses a lot of calculations to manage the moisture in a scientific way.
-You can check out 475 to learn more about this.

-• Building with SIPs.
+• Building with SIPs – wood or metal.

 Do not attempt to become an expert on these topics from reading about them online.
 Though there are more resources and online courses available online now.
+I would recommend the course by Cheryl Ciecko on building a mold-safe home.
+I have a complete review of building science courses I have taken here.

 You want to be informed so you can choose a good architect and understand the system they are designing for you.